The Lattice of Congruences of a Finite Line Frame: Main Results

-The crucial observation is that for nontrivial $\th\o\del$, trips intersect in finitely many points (i.e., they do not overlap).
-Otherwise, we would have a situation as the one pictured in Figure~\ref{fig:adjacent-bounces} (implying triviality by Lemma~\ref{lem:menor-k}) or something similar at a corner, contradicting Lemma~\ref{lem:coinciden-en-etas}.
-Under this circumstance, trips cross each other essentially the same number of times.
-More precisely, given $x,x'$ as above and consecutive $y,y'\in\ext(\th)$, none of them between $x$ and $x'$ such that $y<y'$ and $y$ not a rest (hence $y'-y=k$), the trip going from $x$ to $x'$ crosses the poligonal piece $\overline{yy'}$ of the trajectory exactly once.
+The crucial observation is that for nontrivial $\th\o\del$, Lemma~\ref{lem:overlap} implies that trips do not overlap and therefore intersect each other at finitely many points.
+This allows us to use a counting argument to calculate the number of crossings.
+Given $x,x'$ as above and consecutive $y,y'\in\ext(\th)$ such that \begin{itemize} \item $y<y'$, \item none of them is between $x$ and $x'$, and \item $y$ not a rest (hence $y'-y=k$), \end{itemize} the trip going from $x$ to $x'$ crosses the polygonal piece $\overline{yy'}$ of the trajectory exactly once.
 Hence $\overline{yy'}$ is crossed by all the trips that do not contain $y$ nor $y'$.
 We may consider two types of pieces $\overline{yy'}$: Those such that $y,y'$ belong to different trips (i.e., there is $y<x<y'$ with $x\in\ext(\del)$) or those such that $y,y'$ belong to the same trip (see Figure~\ref{fig:trip}).

 There are $\alt_\del-1$ pieces of the first type, and each of them is crossed $\alt_\del-2$ times.

 On the other hand, the total number pieces is equal to $\alt_\th$, hence the number pieces of the second type is $\alt_\th -(\alt_\del -1)$, and each of them is crossed $\alt_\del-1$ times.